YDD9/YDD9-YDD9.github.io/_posts/2016-12-16-Machine-Learning.markdown

 NumPy (>= 1.6.1),
 SciPy (>= 0.9).

-To verify a certain package among your installed packages
+To verify a certain package among your installed packages via Cmder on windows:

 ```
 conda list | grep scipy